SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/clickhouse/config/prerequisites.md

 - **If collecting metrics, ensure that Clickhouse is configured to export prometheus metrics** If needed, please [configure Clickhouse to expose prometheus metrics](https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings#prometheus).

-- **If collecting query_log, ensure there is a clickhouse user with required permissions** TODO(Raj): Add instructions for creating a clickhouse monitoring user.
+- **If collecting query_log, ensure that there is a clickhouse user with required permissions** TODO(Raj): Add instructions for creating a clickhouse monitoring user.